 Historically, The Graston Technique® has had positive outcomes in 75-90% of all conditions treated.
 It is equally effective on restoring function to acute and chronic injuries, and pre- and post-surgical patient.
 Click here for Outcome Summary Data of the 17 most common diagnoses.

 How do the instruments work?

-The Graston Technique®, originally developed by athletes, is a form of soft tissue mobilization (manual manipulation) using six stainless steel instruments to glide along a patient’s muscles, tendons or ligaments to detect and break up fascial restrictions and adhesions.
+In the healing process, our body attempts to repair muscles, tendons and ligaments with “scar tissue,” much like a scar that forms on the skin when you have scraped your knee.
+The Graston Technique® (originally developed by athletes) is a form of soft tissue mobilization using six stainless steel instruments to glide along a patient’s muscles, tendons or ligaments to detect and break up this scar tissue as well as fascial restrictions and adhesions which tend to be weaker and less flexible than undamaged tissue.
 It is not meant to replace a clinician’s hands, but to complement them by substantially improving the ability to detect and treat dysfunction.